mmoran0032/defense/script.md

 leave the target and can be detected by a high-efficiency particle detector, such as a Silicon strip detector.

-Of course, nothing comes for free.
-Since we have a high intensity beam that will also pass through the target, we need a way to distinguish those incredibly few recoil particles from the beam signal at our detector, to say nothing of avoiding the damage to the detector itself.
-Especially in cases where we may be producing 1 recoil particle for as many as 10^15 beam particles, there would be no way to see a signal from the recoils.

-We need a way to stop the incident beam from reaching the detector, and for that...
+Our incident beam will also pass through our target.
+We need to stop this beam from reaching out detector, both because the high count rate would swamp our signal and it could destroy the detector itself.
+Since we also can't interfere with the produced recoils...

 ## Recoil Separation